Jacobian curve of singular foliations: Introduction

+Section \ref{sec:local-invariants} is devoted to introduce notations and local invariants of curves and foliations which will be used throughout the paper.
+In section~\ref{sec:logarithmic} we recall the notion of logarithmic model (introduced in \cite{Cor-2003}) and some properties of logarithmic foliations.

+In the last part of the article (section~\ref{sec:polares}) we show the role that the Camacho-Sad indices play to explain some behaviours of jacobian curves of plane curves.
+In particular, we show how our results imply the results of T.-C. Kuo and A. Parusi\'nski concerning jacobian curves of plane curves \cite{Kuo-P-2004}, the results of E. García Barroso and J. Gwo\'{z}dziewicz about the jacobian curve of a plane curve and its approximate roots \cite{Gar-G} and also previous results about polar curves of foliations (given in \cite{Rou,Cor-2003}).
+All these results can be consider as particular cases of the results in this paper.

-In section \ref{sec:local-invariants} we introduce some local invariants of singular foliations and we prove some formulas which describe the multiplicity of intersection of the jacobian curve with the separatrices of the foliations $\mathcal F$ and $\mathcal G$ in terms of the local invariants associated to $\mathcal F$ and $\mathcal G$.
+The article finishes with two appendices.
+The first one contains results concerning ramification.
+The second one is devoted to prove some formulas which describe the multiplicity of intersection of the jacobian curve with the separatrices of the foliations $\mathcal F$ and $\mathcal G$ in terms of the local invariants associated to $\mathcal F$ and $\mathcal G$.
 These formulas generalize some properties of polar curves of a foliation given in \cite{Cor-2003,Can-C-M} which were key in the proof of the characterization of generalized curve foliations and second type foliations given in \cite{Can-C-M}.

-The last part of the article (sections \ref{sec:curvas}, \ref{sec:aprox-roots}, \ref{sec:polars}) is devoted to explain how our results imply previous results concerning jacobian curves of plane curves or polar curves (given in \cite{Kuo-P-2004,Gar-G,Rou,Cor-2003}) which can be consider as particular cases of our results.
+{\bf Acknowledgements.} The author thanks the referee for his carefully reading of the paper and for his contribution to a good presentation of it.